wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/offline-all-in-one.rst

       # bash ~/wazuh-cert-tool.sh

 #.
-Move the certificates to the appropriate locations.
+Move the certificates to the appropriate location.

     .. code-block:: console